The Best Brunches in Norwich

 At Café 33, brunch is their speciality and is particularly great for any veggies, vegans, and those of us who aren’t fans of eggs for breakfast.
 Café 33’s menu is packed with mouthwatering choices, from masala baked beans (we recommend) to vegan ‘naanwich’, loaded hash browns and huevos rancheros!
 This is one you’ll want to return to.

 In the Lanes, you’ll discover J.C.
 Pinto.
 Their dishes are fresh and moreish, with ingredients sourced from local suppliers.
-Try a twist on the classics with whipped feta röstis or sticky toffee pancakes.
+Try a twist on the classics with whipped feta röstis or black forest pancakes.
 Or enjoy eggs benny on crispy potato cakes and a vegetarian breakfast burrito.
 We suggest accompanying your meal with a fresh orange juice.

 Finally, stop by Ber St Kitchen, where their yummy brunch menu is served every day (8am – 2.30pm, until 11am on Sundays).
-There’s so much to choose from, including American pancakes, breakfast baps and hashes, eggs multiple ways, smashed avocado and even smoked haddock rarebit.
+There’s so much to choose from, including American pancakes, breakfast baps and hashes, eggs multiple ways, smashed avocado and even marmite rarebit.

 We think that’s enough to persuade you to book a table!